pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 8. Install the Python extension by going to the "Extensions" view, searching for "Python" and installing the "Python" extension, this should also install the "Python Debugger" extension.
     ![Searching for python VS Code extensions.](/imgs/install_python_vscode_extensions_on_gcp_ce.webp)

-Notice that you have complete control on creating folders and files on the GCP CE instance through VS Code.
+Notice that you have complete control on creating folders and files in the GCP CE instance through VS Code.

 ## Debug the Python Script

-Now that VS Code is connected and the Python extension is installed remotely, we can debug.
+Now that VS Code is connected and the Python extension is installed, we can debug.

 1. In the VS Code Explorer, open `my_script.py`.
 2. Click in the gutter next to a line number (e.g., line 2: `result = a + b`) to set a red breakpoint.